 Net position represents the difference between assets and liabilities.
-In the government-wide financial statements, net position consist of three components: invested in capital assets, net of related debt; restricted; and unrestricted.
-The Senate Chief Clerk's Office has no capital assets, and no restricted assets; therefore, all remaining net position is reported as unrestricted.
+In the government-wide financial statements, net position consists of three components: invested in capital assets, net of related debt; restricted; and unrestricted.
+The Senate Chief Clerk has no capital assets and no restricted assets; therefore, all remaining net position is reported as unrestricted.

-The Senate Chief Clerk follows Governmental Accounting Standards Board Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definition.
+The Senate Chief Clerk follows GASB Statement No.54, Fund Balance Reporting and Governmental Fund Type Definition.